1014 Gallery’s ‘Holding Space’ Is The Exhibition With Community At Its Heart

 from left to right: photography by Tirtha Lawati, Raajadharshini, and Ana Margarita Flores

 “There are many urgent and valid reasons as to why people might be feeling that society is in a perilous state.
 There’s no denying that this is true: there are bleak times ahead for society, humanity and the planet,” says Chouliaraki Milner of what she hopes viewers will take away from the exhibition.
 Intended to “serve as a small reminder of the importance of support structures – of community, of care, of mutual aid – especially during times as polarising and fragmented as these,” Holding Space is a reminder to do just that; hold space, for your friends, your family and your community.
 Poignant and painfully relevant, the exhibition’s message is one, ultimately, of hope.
-Emphasising the strength that can be found in coming together and opening oneself up to the experience of others, this photographic showcase is a thing of beauty in more ways than one.
+Emphasising the strength that can be found in coming together and opening up to the experience of others, this photographic showcase is a thing of beauty in more ways than one.

 Photography courtesy of 1014 Gallery.